MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/query-basics2.md

 ##### Charges for recurring queries

 Workplace Analytics uses this formula to calculate the units that are consumed whenever you run a query except for recurring ([auto-refresh](query-auto-refresh.md)) queries.
 The first time a recurring query runs, the formula uses the actual number of user-weeks that the query definition specifies.
-In subsequent runs of the query, the formula automatically uses one week as the query duration.
+In subsequent runs of the query, the formula automatically uses the additional time period as the query duration.
 You are not charged for any historical data that has already been analyzed.

-However, the queried population can change between query refresh runs.
-For example, there might be 1,000 licensed employees when you first set up a "last four weeks" auto-refresh query.
+Note that the queried population can change between query refresh runs.
+Take the following example: There are 1,000 licensed employees when you first set up a "last four weeks" auto-refresh query.
 Before the query runs again, another 2000 employee licenses are approved.
-Subsequently, the refresh query will include:
+The first time that the query refreshes after the initial run, it will include:

 * **1:** weeks 2 to 4 for the original population